Don’t set off on your first trip with your camper without checking this list of travel trailer safety and comfort must-haves!

 Since purchasing my 13′ camper, I’ve spent hours researching everything I need to make my trips easy and safe.
 Safety and comfort is number one when purchasing a small travel trailer, so don’t forget these items on your next trip!

-15 Travel Trailer Must-Haves For Your Safety & Comfort
+15 Travel Trailer Must-Have Essentials For Your Safety & Comfort

 If you’re parking your camper anywhere it could get stolen, the first thing you’ll want to purchase is a lock.
 Coupler locks prevent someone from hooking your trailer up to their car and pulling it away.
 While these are necessary, it’s not the only lock you will need.
 Read below to learn about hitch locks and wheel locks as an added safety measure.